confluentinc/ksql/design-proposals/klip-20_remove_terminate.md

 ## Design

-This KLIP could potentially be done independently of [KLIP-17](klip-17-sql-union.md), which restores the (1 - 0..1) relationship between source and persistent query.
+This KLIP could potentially be done independently of [KLIP-17][17], which restores the (1 - 0..1) relationship between source and persistent query.
 However, this is likely more complex as there are potentially multiple queries writing to a source.
-This may make recovering from the command topic more challenging.
+This may make recovering from the command topic more challenging, as it will need to check for multiple queries.

-With [KLIP-17](klip-17-sql-union.md) complete there are _at-most_ a single persistent query updating each source.
+With [KLIP-17][17] complete there are _at-most_ a single persistent query updating each source.
 The engine could track this relationship.
 When the user attempts to drop the source the engine will check if the source is used in any downstream queries.
 If it is, then the drop will be denied, as it does today.
 The engine will also check for upstream queries writing to the source.
 If found, instead of failing,